-- If they hesitate to offer you a deal, tell them you’re considering other cards with no annual fee and lower interest rates.
-Tell them you’ll transfer your balance to one of those cards if they can’t negotiate a better deal with you.
+- If they hesitate to offer you a deal, tell them you're considering other cards with no annual fee and lower interest rates.
+Tell them you'll have to transfer your balance to one of those cards if they can't negotiate a better deal with you.

 - If they still refuse, ask if you can talk to a supervisor.
 Sometimes the first person that answers the phone may not have the power to get you a lower interest rate.
 Someone higher up usually has the authority to negotiate better terms with no problem.

 - If they refuse to help, then don't hesitate to transfer your balance to a card at a different company with a lower interest rate and no annual fee.